 7. Paying before the due date helps your credit score

 Your credit score takes into account how much available credit you're using.
-Paying a credit card balance in full 10 days or one day ahead of the due date won't help your utilization ratio and thereby improve your score.
+Paying a credit card balance in full ahead of the due date won't help your utilization ratio -- and thereby improve your score.
 That strategy doesn't work because the balance of the account has already been reported to the credit agency, says Ulzheimer.

 To get started, you will have to pay one credit card bill earlier than usual and then consider your statement date as your due date, says Ulzheimer.
 Also, you will need to check your balance online or over the phone to make sure you pay the correct amount.

 If you're in the unenviable position of having to miss a payment, choose carefully.
 Missing a mortgage or auto loan payment will ding your credit more than skipping a credit card payment will.
 "Those are more substantive debts, so they carry more weight in the credit score," Davies says.

 Of course, missing a payment is a last resort.
 Pay the minimum amount to keep accounts current.
 To head off a catastrophe, contact a nonprofit credit counseling service that can help you work with your lenders to come up with a more affordable, temporary payment plan or another solution.